Grief and Gratitude.

 Losing a child is the most painful experience a parent will go through especially as the loss goes against the order of life.

-If the passing of a child was trumatic then there are other emotions at play such as guilt of not being able to protect your child, even if there was not anything you could have done.
+If the passing of a child was traumatic then there are other emotions at play such as guilt of not being able to protect your child, even if there was not anything you could have done.

 I mentioned conflictions, well, I will try and explain what I mean by this as best as I can.